a group of adult learners in a classroom

 The CSU’s student body is changing, and while the university continues to expand access to traditional students, campuses are seeing an increasing demand among adult learners—a population of 6.6 million Californians.
 In 2021, over 17,000 students used PaCE programs to receive training for jobs, advance in their careers or obtain new employment.

-“Unlike the University of California system, revenues deposited in the CSU's Continuing Education Revenue Fund are constrained by dated requirements to narrow purposes," Quirk-Silva said in a testimony to the California State Assembly Higher Education Committee.
-“My bill would provide increased fiscal flexibility for the CSU to use continuing education reserve funds more effectively so it can better serve students and deliver on its educational and institutional mission."
+"Unlike the University of California system, revenues deposited in the CSU’s Continuing Education Revenue Fund are constrained by dated requirements to narrow purposes,” Quirk-Silva said in a testimony to the California State Assembly Higher Education Committee in April.
+“My bill would provide increased fiscal flexibility for the CSU to use continuing education reserve funds more effectively so it can better serve students and deliver on its educational and institutional mission.”

-AB 2395 would modify Education Code 89704 to allow campus continuing education revenues to be deposited in either the original continuing education fund or the campus operating fund.
+AB 2395 would modify Education Code 89704 to allow CSU campus continuing education revenues to be deposited in either the original continuing education fund or the campus operating fund.
 This would enable continuing education revenues to be merged with other campus funds to support broader academic offerings and student services.

 Examples of academic and workforce related projects under discussion at several CSU campuses that can be achieved with this proposal include: